-In case you need more cash for starting your web design business, consider getting a small business loan from institutions like the Small Business Administration or microlenders.
+If you need more cash to start your web design business, consider getting a small business loan from institutions like the Small Business Administration or microlenders.

 The second part is setting up a system for billing clients.
-Whether you are using third-party services like PayPal or setting up a custom payment system, you need to provide your clients with detailed information to justify the cost.
+Whether using third-party services like PayPal or setting up a custom payment system, you must provide your clients with detailed information to justify the cost.
 You can use invoice templates for this or make one from scratch.

 The last part is bookkeeping.
 As a business that earns income from clients, you need to put all your transactions on record.
-Look for a CPA to help out with tracking your finances and making sure you are paying the right taxes.
+Look for a CPA to help track your finances and ensure you are paying the right taxes.
 Hiring a CPA would be an added expense, but it can help you save extra tax dollars in the long run.

 6. Spend time and money marketing your services

-As your web design business takes shape, it’s important that you build hype and let potential clients know that you exist.
+As your web design business takes shape, you must build hype and let potential clients know you exist.

-If you are doing your own marketing as a freelancer, consider setting up a professional social media profile and a professional website.
+If you are marketing as a freelancer, consider setting up a professional social media profile and a professional website.
 Use a mix of text and video content to drive followers.
-You will need to include a portfolio consisting of personal projects and previous work for clients.
+You must include a portfolio of personal projects and previous work for clients.

 Email is also a powerful channel for reaching out to potential B2B clients.
-Using the right marketing automation tools, set up a sales funnel that allows you to maximize email for targeting web design leads and nurturing them towards a conversion.
+Using the right marketing automation and email finding tools, set up a sales funnel that allows you to maximize email for targeting web design leads and nurturing them towards a conversion.

 7. Establish your brand